MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ### Scripting support

-- **Scripting Automation** - Scripting support for avaScript and NatVis allows for the automation of problem ivnestiagtion.
+- **Scripting Automation** - Scripting support for JavaScript and NatVis allows for the automation of problem investigation.
 For more information, see
 [Time Travel Debugging - JavaScript Automation](time-travel-debugging-javascript-automation.md).

 For general information about working with JavaScript and NatVis, see [WinDbg Preview - Scripting](windbg-scripting-preview.md).